-Everywhere we go we launch stitchers of all levels on their Tabula Rasa Jacket (TRJ) journey.
-We think it is a fun adventure and we are glad you have joined us.
-This fall marks the 7th year that we have been presenting our jacket at shows and stores near, far and online.
-We are delighted that Threads Magazine is featuring the square armhole design in the current issue.
+Everywhere we go, we launch stitchers of all levels on their Tabula Rasa Jacket (TRJ) journey.
+We think it is a fun adventure, and we are glad you have joined us.
+We first presented our jacket pattern at shows and stores near, far and online in 2011.
+We are delighted that it has been so popular for more than a decade.

 Here is a little TRJ trivia you might find interesting:

 - The multi-size pattern was developed in part with a grant I received from the Potomac Fiber Arts Guild to collaborate with quilters and weavers on jacket making.

 - The name, Tabula (tab-ū-la) Rasa (rah-sa) is Latin for blank or erasable slate.
 Fits, right?

 - We always encourage you to make a mock-up decorated with all the horizontal balance lines and grain lines found on the pattern.
 This way you can check the fit, practice the construction and have a tool for future jacket design.

 - The Common Fitting Adjustments for the Tabula RasaJacket PDF, found on the Jacket Help page, will help you diagnose and nuance your jacket’s fit.
 Just read the grid of lines.

 - The Jacket Help page under the Helpful Hints section of the website is full of additional great info to help you sew great TRJs, including links to video demonstrations of common fitting adjustments.